gamer-project/gamer/doc/wiki/Contribute-related/Contribute:-Update-Wiki.md

 1. **On the local terminal**

    This process is similar to editing GAMER source code on the local terminal.
 The Wiki files are located in `gamer/doc/wiki`.
-After committing your changes to the `new_contribution_branch` branch and pushing them to the `origin` repository on GitHub, you can preview these changes on the Wiki pages by
+After committing your changes to the `new_contribution_branch` branch and pushing them to GitHub, you can preview these changes on the Wiki pages by
    * Click `Actions` > `Copy doc to wiki` > `Run workflow` > Choose `Branch: new_contribution_branch` > Click `Run workflow`.
 Once the workflow is complete, the Wiki will be updated to match `gamer/doc/wiki` on the `new_contribution_branch` branch.

-## Pull request
+## Pull Request
    1. Before filing a new PR, please ensure the following:
       * All hyperlinks are functional.
       * Images are clear.